Rene-007/atomicDDA/420_atomicDDA_stacking-faults/README.md

     Overall required cpu time: 28.3s

-Note, by switching from the pure fcc to the abc lattice we went from 631.071 to 2.386.503 grid points and 10.4&thinsp;s to 28.3&thinsp;s but the number of atoms stayed more or less constant 43618 -> 43602.
+Even though the number of atoms stayed more or less constant 43618 -> 43602, by switching from the pure fcc to the abc lattice we roughly triplet the grid points from 631.071 to 2.386.503 and also the computation time from 10.4&thinsp;s to 28.3&thinsp;s.

 <br/>
 <div align="center"><img src="../003_media/pair-stacked_final.jpg" alt="Geometry and spectra and field plot of a stacked spheroid pair"></div>
 <br/>

-As expected, even though the stacking is different, the spectra and field distribution did not change much.
-In the [next section](../430_atomicDDA_flakes) we will import Gold flakes and structures thereof.
+However, as expected from the underlying physics, the spectra and field distribution did not change much.

+In the [next section](../430_atomicDDA_flakes) we will import gold flakes and structures thereof in order to simulate more realistic nanostructures.